mister33221/mister33221/README.md

         A Java and Angular developer from Taiwan.
     </center>
 </h3>
-1. I currently learning minicube, kubernetes with GCP and using DDD design pattern to build a spring boot project.</br>
+1. I currently learning minicube, kubernetes with GCP and using DDD design pattern to build a spring boot project.

-2. I sometimes write my learning note on my [blog](https://mister33221.github.io/)</br>
+2. I sometimes write my learning note on my [blog](https://mister33221.github.io/)

 3. Reach me on  [LinkedIn](https://www.linkedin.com/in/mister33221/)</br>

 </br>
 </br>
 </br>